BlockChainTooling/vinculumtoken/README.md

 # Timeline
 - 15 DEC 2022 -Token Created.
 ID 977513248
 - 15 DEC 2022 - 9,499,740 VINC placed into VINC / ALGO pool
+- 21 DEC 2022 - Added VINC/ALGO pool into TinyLock for 365 days (https://tinylock.org/search?asa1=977513248).
+If you don't know what TinyLock is, please look it up.
+All of my pool tokens are locked and canno't be removed for 365 days.
+I can't remove liquidity or rug pull even if I wanted to.

 # Roadmap
 - Pending Whitepaper